Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 - Scrape the web with Beautiful Soup for a good dataset.

 <b>Conferences</b>
-- Kaggle Career Con – Next career con will be in April 2020.
+- <a href="https://www.kaggle.com/c/career-con-2019">Kaggle Career Con</a> – Next career con will be in April 2020.
 Entirely online and worth checking out.
-- PyCon – Tutorials, talks, events, from the greatest minds.
+- <a href="https://us.pycon.org/2019/about/">PyCon</a> – Tutorials, talks, events, from the greatest minds.
 Relatively cheap too.
-- NIPS – Machine learning conference help every December.
+- <a href="https://nips.cc/">NIPS</a> – Machine learning conference help every December.

 <b>Newsletters</b>
 - <a href="http://datascienceweekly.org">Data Science Weekly</a> - Sign up to this amazing newsletter that provides a lot of different quality articles about Data Science every week.